-One of the most popular is the hook and line setup, where you're basically fishing for them.
-Depending on the state, the method is to either leave a setup overnight (similar to jug or trotline fishing) or fish conventionally them via rod and reel.
+One of the most popular methods of alligator hunting is the hook and line setup.
+It's exactly what it sounds like.
+Depending on the state, the method is to either leave a setup overnight like you might use jug or trotline fishing.
+Some hunters fish for them conventionally them via rod and reel.
 Texas allows you to suspend a bait just above the water overnight, and then return to it the next day.

 In Florida, alligator hunters using bait are not allowed to use hooks.
 Instead, you must use a technique known as "the wooden peg method" where you wrap a wooden peg in bait.
 Florida Fish and Wildlife recommends a two-inch section of broomstick handle.
 When the gator swallows the bait, the peg gets stuck in the back of their mouth and allows you to play the animal.

-No matter which of these methods you use, you must coax the gator close to shore or the boat and then dispatch it.
-Some states, like Louisiana, allow you to use rifles, handguns or archery equipment.
-Florida, on the other hand, doesn't allow you to use conventional firearms.
+The most important part of the hunt is dispatching the animal quickly and humanely once you get it close.
+Some states, like Louisiana, allow you to use rifles, handguns, or archery equipment.
+Florida, on the other hand, doesn't allow the use of conventional firearms.
 Only archery gear, knives or specialty-made "bang sticks."